ronkok/Temml/docs/administration.md

 - `annotate`: `boolean`.
 If `true`, Temml will include an `<annotation>` element that contains the input TeX string. (default: `false`)

-- `wrap`: (`none` | `tex` | `=`).
+- `wrap`: (`"tex"` | `"="`).
 A mode for soft line breaks in non-display mode math.
-It’s useful if you are targeting mobile.
-Chromium does not support soft line breaks, so Temml does this by breaking a math expression into multiple `<math>` elements.
-That’s not good semantically, so don’t use soft line breaks unless you really need them.

 The `tex` option sets a soft line break after every top-level relation and binary operator, per _The TeXbook_, page 173.
-The `=` option sets a soft line break before the second and subsequent top-level `=` signs.
-Option `none` (the default) sets no soft line breaks.
+The `=` option sets a soft line break before the second and subsequent top-level `=` signs. `tex` is the default.

+  Caveats: Soft line breaks work in Chromium and Firefox, but do not work in WebKit or Safari.
   Display mode math gets no soft line breaks.
 Annotated math gets no soft line breaks.
 If a writer sets a hard line break via `\\` or `\cr`, then Temml will not set any soft line breaks in that expression.
-Finally, no soft line breaks will be set if the element you supply to `temml.render` is already a `<math>` element.

 - `leqno`: `boolean`.
 If `true`, display math has `\tag`s rendered on the left instead of the right, like `\usepackage[leqno]{amsmath}` in LaTeX. (default: `false`)